 - Caused by an instrumentality of war.

-For more information, please visit the following webpage maintained by the Department of Defense on Disability Severance Pay:
+For more information, please visit the following webpage maintained by the Department of Defense:

 Overview of the Army Physical Disability Evaluation System: